Carbon monoxide suspected in hotel pool death

 Story highlights

-- Six of those hospitalized were found unconscious at the hotel pool
+- Five of those hospitalized were found unconscious at the hotel pool

 - It happened at a hotel in southern Michigan

-(CNN)One person was found dead and 13 others were hospitalized after a group of people were found unconscious around a hotel's indoor pool in southern Michigan.
+(CNN)A teenage boy died and 14 other people were hospitalized after guests at a southern Michigan hotel were found unconscious around an indoor pool.

 Fire officials said they believe the cause was carbon monoxide poisoning.

-Thirteen people were treated at local hospitals, including hotel staff members and first responders who helped unconscious victims, according to police in Niles, Michigan, a town of about 11,000 just north of the state's border with Indiana.
+The 14 were taken to local hospitals Saturday, according to police in Niles, a town of about 11,000 just north of the Indiana state line.

-A spokeswoman for Lakeland Hospital in Niles told CNN that one person was "confirmed dead on arrival."
+Jessica Hines, a spokeswoman for Lakeland Hospital there, told CNN one person was "confirmed dead on arrival."

+The Niles Police Department identified the deceased as 13-year-old Bryan Douglas Watts of Niles.

-Seven others were taken to Memorial South Bend Hospital in Indiana, Lakeland spokeswoman Jessica Hines said.
-Six were in stable condition, and one was in critical condition.
+Eight other children were taken to Memorial Hospital in South Bend, Indiana, police said.
+Three were released by Saturday evening and the other five were reported in good condition Sunday at noon.

-There were six people found unconscious around the pool at the Quality Inn & Suites hotel, and all of them children between 10 and 14 years old, Niles police said.
+They include five children found unconscious alongside Watts at the Quality Inn & Suites hotel pool.
+Their ages range from 12 to 14 years old, Niles police said.

+Another child, who police said had just left the pool area, was found unresponsive in a first-floor room.

 Police responded to the hotel around 10 a.m.
 ET, according to CNN affiliate WNDU-TV.